How the free shares offer (WELCOME300) works

 What’s the catch?

-• The hold period genuinely matters.
-Pull money out across May to October and you’ll likely drop a tier.
-Pull out enough and you fall out of the offer altogether.
+• The hold period matters.
+Withdraw during it and you can drop a tier (JUNECASH500) or fall out of the offer entirely.

 • The promo code goes in at sign-up.
 Once.
-There’s no retrofitting it on the phone afterwards.
-Check before you click submit.
+There’s no retrofitting it afterwards.

-If you’re thinking about a SIPP transfer or anything tax-heavy, talk to an IFA before you move money around.
-There isn’t enough in a £250 cashback to recover from a planning mistake on a six-figure pot.
+If you’re thinking about a SIPP transfer or anything tax-heavy, talk to an IFA before moving money around.

 FAQs